icaroccaetano/ProjectsUniversity/README.md

 # ProjectsUniversity
-These are my projects and activities during my first contact with progamming on graduation in Computer Science at UFG (Federal University of Goiás) separeted by subjects
+These are my projects and activities during my first contact with progamming on graduation in Computer Science at UFG (Federal University of Goiás) separeted by subjects in the branches.